zeldaret/oot/README.md

 * [Docker](docs/BUILDING_DOCKER.md)

 (These will also depend on the Linux instructions.)
-Some of these may also be out of date or unmaintained; we currently have contributors who use WSL, Linux, and macOS, so these should be up to date.
+Some of these may also be out of date or unmaintained; usually our contributors use WSL, Linux, and macOS, so these instructions should be up to date.

 ### Windows